What You Should Know About Crescendo Fasting—The Intermittent Fasting Diet For Women

-If you’ve ever looked into intermittent fasting, a diet that requires followers to fast for 12 to 20 hours daily, you might’ve come across some dire warnings about the diet being really, truly, dangerously bad for women.
+If you’ve ever looked into intermittent fasting, a diet that requires followers to fast for 12 to 20 hours daily, you might’ve come across some dire warnings about the diet being, truly, dangerously bad for women.

 Women’s bodies are more sensitive to the signals of starvation.
 Going too long without eating could throw their hormones out of whack, some experts say.
-As a result, intermittent fasting can make you so ravenous that you end up devouring everything in sight.
+As a result, intermittent fasting can make you so ravenous that you devour everything in sight.
 Or worse, it can cause your body to break down lean muscle for fuel.

 Introducing Crescendo Fasting